 I studied Mandarin at Sichuan University, Guangxi University, and an underground house church in Nanning City in China, and Tibetan at the Rangjung Yeshe Institute in Nepal.

-I also founded and co-run WAGIC.org, a dedicated space for discussing gender, sexuality and feminism(s) in China past and present.
+I manage and edit the Contemporary China Centre Blog (@cccbloguow).
+From 2017 to 2019, I managed and edited WAGIC (@halfthesky49), a dedicated space for discussing gender, sexuality and feminism(s) in China past and present.